malramsay64/phd-thesis/05_Crystal_Melting/results.md

-only the hard sphere potential (@fig:packing_p2_hard) was replaced with a Shifted Lennard Jones potential as used in the molecular dynamics simulation. (@fig:packing_p2_lj) The use of the Lennard-Jones potential provides a somewhat different picture of packing.
+only the hard sphere potential (@fig:packing_p2_hard) was replaced with a Shifted Lennard Jones potential as used in the molecular dynamics simulation. (@fig:packing_p2_lj) The Lennard-Jones potential provides a slightly different picture of packing.
 Most noticeably the spacing of the molecules in the Lennard-Jones packing is much greater than the hard discs.